apache/plc4x/plc4j/integrations/apache-nifi/README.md

 - *PLC connection String:* PLC4X connection string used to connect to a given PLC device.
 - *PLC resource address String:* PLC4X address string used identify the resource to read/write on a given PLC device (Multiple values supported).
 The expected  format is: {name}={address}(;{name}={address}*)
 - *Record Writer:* Specifies the Controller Service to use for writing results to a FlowFile.
 The Record Writer may use Inherit Schema to emulate the inferred schema behavior, i.e. an explicit schema need not be defined in the writer, and will be supplied by the same logic used to infer the schema from the column types.
-- *Force Reconnect every request:* Specifies if the connection to the plc will be recreated on every trigger event
+- *Force Reconnect every request:* Specifies if the connection to the PLC will be recreated on every trigger event

 An *example* of these properties for reading values from a S7-1200: